tarunjandra/TradeRev/README.md

 4. This will open and close browser for 3 times.
 5. All the outputs are prited on the console only.

-Suggestion:- Selection of drop down elements will become much simpler if "Select" tag is used.
+Suggestion:- Selection of drop down elements will become much simpler if "Select" tag is used during webpage development.